-An asking price of $2,100 (oris nothing to sniff at, but after really putting the Jura coffee maker through its paces, I don’t think it’s unreasonable.
+An asking price of $2,199.00 is nothing to sniff at, but after really putting the Jura coffee maker through its paces, I don’t think it’s unreasonable.
 Of course, if you’re on a tight budget, there are other brands with cheaper machines that are decent enough.

-Whether you’re shopping for the Jura E8 on amazon.co.uk or amazon.com, this machine is in no way overpriced in terms of sheer value for money.
-It’s stylish looks are matched by espresso and milk froth that surpass what you’d expect from a super-automatic espresso machine.
+The Jura E8 is in no way overpriced in terms of a sheer value for the money.
+Its stylish looks are matched by espresso and milk froth that surpasses what you’d expect from a super automatic espresso machine.
 From the quality workmanship, through the great range of settings and cleaning programs, to the cleverly conceived and intuitive operation, the Jura espresso machine checks all the boxes.

 I rate this machine very highly, especially as I only had positive experiences with it — it’s hard to find anything wrong with it.

-In reviewing this machine, my skepticism about Jura has almost completely evaporated, and I look forward to testing out more models from their line.
-At the top of the list is the Jura Z6 super-automatic espresso machine.
+In conducting my Jura E8 review, my skepticism about Jura has almost completely evaporated, and I look forward to testing out more models from their line.
+At the top of the list is the Jura Z6.
 It’s firmly ensconced in the luxury class, and I can’t wait to give it a spin.